 Lecture Exams: Lecture exams will be multiple-choice.
 You are required to bring #2 pencil and a form 4521 Scantron to each exam.
-Mark answers firmly on the Scantron.
+Mark answers firmly on the Scantron and circle them on your exam.
 Smeary/incomplete erasures should be called to the attention of the professor at the time the Scantron is turned in on the exam day.
+Please do not fold or crumple your Scantrons because this may interfere with their scanning and grading.
 Scantrons are copied immediately after the exam.
 If the answer is not marked on your scantron, but is circled on your exam, the answer does not count.
 Biology Department and University policy prohibits extra credit in any form for lecture, recitation, or lab.
 There are no make-up exams in lecture.
 At the end of the lecture class, I will drop the lowest lecture midterm exam and replace it with the final exam (i.e., the final exam will be weighted as 46% of the lecture grade) if it helps the student.
-The maximum the final exam can count toward the lecture grade is 46% (i.e., missing one exam).
+The maximum the final exam can count toward the lecture grade is 46% (i.e., missing one exam or replacing the lowest midterm exam).
 The score for any additional missed exams will be a zero.
+The score for any additional missed exams will be a zero.
 Being absent for a personal/health emergency (barring extreme circumstances) will be treated as above.
-After posting the exam results, I will go over the exam in class.
 You will be able to view your most recent exam during office hours for two weeks post posting of the grade.